 Attachment theory is the dominant psychoanalytical discourse amongst health advice and books directed at parents (DH, 2009; Hardyment, 2007).
-Missing from this is the enculturation of individuals, which begins in infancy, with caregivers developing the mother-child relationship in a way that meets their environment and needs (LeVine and their perception that their child required an active social life to experience well-being and adapt within their environment suggested they valued input from others to do this.
+Missing from this is the enculturation of individuals, which begins in infancy, with caregivers developing the mother-child relationship in a way that meets their environment and needs (LeVine and Norman, 2008).
+Despite mothers' apparent preoccupations with attachment parenting, their perception that their child required an active social life to experience well-being and adapt within their environment suggested they valued input from others to do this.